Royal Mint Court: Involvement of Sir Edward Lister

-On 7 February 2021, The Sunday Times revealed that Sir Edward Lister, a close advisor to Boris Johnson, helped the Chinese Government to negotiate the purchase of Royal Mint Court from Delancey.
-The article stated that Lister had acted on behalf of the UK Government – while being paid by both the property company representing Beijing and the developer that sold the 5.4 acre freehold site to them for £255m.
-When Boris Johnson was Foreign Secretary, he appointed Lister (who later became Lord Udny-Lister) to lead talks with the Chinese Government over its proposed purchase of Royal Mint Court.
-The story was covered by other news outlets and included a photograph of Edward Lister shaking hands with Chinese Ambassador Liu Xiaoming at a meeting in London in July 2018.
+On 7 February 2021, The Sunday Times revealed that Edward Lister, an advisor to Boris Johnson, helped the Chinese Government to negotiate the purchase of Royal Mint Court from Delancey.
+The article stated that Lister had acted on behalf of the British Government – while being paid by both the property company representing Beijing and the developer that sold the 5.4 acre freehold site to them for £255 million.
+When Johnson was Foreign Secretary, he appointed Lister to lead talks with the Chinese Government over its proposed purchase of Royal Mint Court.
+It was later alleged that Lister had advised on planning law at the same time as being employed by two property development firms including Delancey.

-The Chinese Embassy website reported on a meeting at the Chinese Embassy on 7 November 2018 between Chargé d'Affaires Zhu Quin and Sir Edward Lister in his capacity as a Non-Executive Director of the Foreign & Commonwealth Office, to exchange views with him on the construction of the diplomatic premises in both China and the UK.
-The article quoted Lister as saying that 'the renovation and expansion project of the British Embassy in Beijing is one of the key building or renovation projects of the UK’s diplomatic missions overseas.
-The UK is willing to keep in close communication with China to make sure that their respective projects will make positive progress'.
+The Chinese Embassy website reported on a meeting at the Chinese Embassy on 7 November 2018 between Chargé d'Affaires Zhu Quin and Lister in his capacity as a Non-Executive Director of the Foreign, Commonwealth and Development Office, to exchange views with him on the construction of the diplomatic premises in both China and the UK.
+The article quoted Lister as saying that "the renovation and expansion project of the British Embassy in Beijing is one of the key building or renovation projects of the UK’s diplomatic missions overseas.
+The UK is willing to keep in close communication with China to make sure that their respective projects will make positive progress".

-The reported role of the Foreign & Commonwealth Office and Lister in the negotiations about the Chinese Embassy's purchase of Royal Mint Court appears at odds with a statement made by Mark Field MP.
-In a letter dated 28 September 2018 that he wrote to Jim Fitzpatrick MP about the original sale of the site in which Field stated, "I can confirm that this was a commercial deal between the two parties and did not include the UK Government".
-Responding to fraud concerns raised by constituents he added, "I'm afraid I'm not in a position to comment on these as, among other things, these issues are outside the scope of the FCO's role."

-In May 2021, further news emerged alleging that Lord Lister advised on planning law at the same time as being employed by two major property development firms including Delancey which purchased Royal Mint Court from the Crown Estate and sold it to the People's Republic of China.